akauppi/svg.rx.js/README.md

 ### Notes on `bower.json`

+We're omitting dependencies by purpose.
+We first downloaded `svg.js` via bower, but it turned out to be less reliable / easy to use than `npm`.
+So now all dependencies come from `npm`.

-- we're listing `svg.js` as a build requirement, not actual runtime requirement.
-This is so we get it fetched for the demos to work, but we presume the application to separately fetch both `svg.js` and `rx-lite.js` in the way that best suits it.
+The package still needs `svg.js` and `rx.lite.js` (or equivalent) to run, but since especially RxJS can be built in many variants, we presume the application to separately fetch both in the way that best suits it.
 Carrying those with `svg.rx.js` is unnecessary.

 ### Adding versions